Find Affordable College Courses

 Chestnut Hill, MA

-Boston College ranked #7 on this year’s Most Popular Neurobiology & Neurosciences Master’s Degree Schools in the New England Region list.
-Located in the city of Chestnut Hill, Boston College is a private not-for-profit school with a large student population.
+Boston College landed the #7 spot in the 2023 rankings for the most popular master’s degree neurobiology and neurosciences programs.
+Located in the small city of Chestnut Hill, Boston College is a private not-for-profit school with a large student population.

 Full Neurobiology & Neurosciences at Boston College Report

-University of Rhode Island ranked #7 on this year’s Most Popular Neurobiology & Neurosciences Master’s Degree Schools in the New England Region list.
-URI is a fairly large public school located in the large suburb of Kingston.
+With a ranking of #7, University of Rhode Island did quite well on this year’s most popular schools for neurobiology and neurosciences students working on their master’s degree.
+URI is a fairly large public school located in the suburb of Kingston.

 About 50% of the students majoring in neurobiology at the school are women while 50% are male.